mghpcc-projects/user_level_slurm_reservations/README.md

 This should ultimately remove both the reserve and release reservations.

-Note that failure to specify ```--reservation=<name>``` as an argument will cause the job to be queued, waiting for resources.
-It will not delete the reserve reservation nor free the reserved nodes.
+Note that failure to specify ```--reservation=<name>``` as an argument may cause the job to be queued, waiting for resources.
+It is unlikely to delete the reserve reservation or free the reserved nodes.

 ## Reservation Naming